wojciech-kulik/xcodebuild.nvim/README.md

 ### 🐛 Simulator Logs

-If you installed `nvim-dap` and `nvim-dap-ui`, you can easily track your app logs.
-The plugin automatically transfers simulator logs to the `console` window provided by `nvim-dap-ui`.
+If you installed [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui), you can easily track your app logs.
+The plugin automatically sends simulator logs to the `console` window provided by [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).

 > [!TIP]
 > Config options allow you to filter and format each line.

 To see logs you don't need to run the debugger.
-You can just show the `console` and run the app (remember that the app needs to be launched by xcodebuild.nvim).
+You can just show the `console` and run the app (remember that the app must be launched by xcodebuild.nvim).

 ```
 :lua require("dapui").toggle()